Adur Homes' Leasehold Team

 Consultation on major works

-The landlord cannot carry out major works to the building (costing in excess of £250 per flat) without first consulting the leaseholders in the proper fashion.
-If the landlord fails to consult it may not be able recover all costs.
+Where the landlord is planning to carry out major works to the building which will cost in excess of £250.00 per flat, it must first undertake a consultation procedure with leaseholders.
+If the landlord fails to consult it may not be able to recover all of the costs.

 Consultation on long-term agreements

-The landlord cannot enter into agreements or contracts over 12 months whereby any leaseholder will have to pay more than £100 without first consulting the leaseholders.
-If the landlord fails to consult it may not be able recover all costs.
+The landlord cannot enter into agreements or contracts over 12 months where the cost to any leaseholder will be more than £100 annually without first consulting the leaseholders.
+If the landlord fails to consult it may not be able to recover all of the costs.

 Challenging service charges

-Leaseholders can apply to the Leasehold Valuation Tribunal to seek a determination of the reasonableness of the charges, whether already paid or not.
+Leaseholders can apply to the First-Tier Tribunal to seek a determination of the reasonableness of the charges, whether already paid or not.

 Challenging administration charges

-Leaseholders can apply to the Leasehold Valuation Tribunal to seek a determination of the reasonableness of other charges arising from the lease in addition to the service charge.
+Leaseholders can apply to the First-Tier Tribunal to seek a determination of the reasonableness of other charges arising from the lease in addition to the service charge.
 For example, fees for providing information on resale.

 Extending a lease

-An individual leaseholder who satisfies certain conditions can demand a new lease from the landlord, with a price to be agreed between the parties, or set by the Leasehold Valuation Tribunal.
+An individual leaseholder who satisfies certain conditions has a right to extend the lease, with a price to be agreed between the parties, or set by the First-Tier Tribunal.

 Buying the freehold

-Groups of leaseholders who satisfy certain conditions can get together and enforce the purchase of the freehold, again with the price being agreed between the parties, or set by the Leasehold Valuation Tribunal.
+Groups of leaseholders who satisfy certain conditions can get together and purchase the freehold of their building collectively, again with the price being agreed between the parties, or set by the First-Tier Tribunal.

-You can contact the Leasehold Properties Administrator - see the contact details in the right hand column.
+You can contact the Leasehold Team - see the contact details in the right hand column.

-You can also obtain general advice and useful publications on leasehold issues from:
+You can also obtain impartial general advice and useful information on leasehold issues from: